New Al

 FOSTP at La Fuente, 9/23/23

-• The County Park has a new challenge program, called "Hike the Hundred."
+• The County Parks have a new challenge program, called "Hike the Hundred."
 It is a scavenger hunt on 13 trails in 12 parks.
 One of the parks is Santa Teresa.
 The challenge follows the same route as our Mothers and Flowers hike.
 The destinations are the Fortini Barn and the memorial bench on the side trail, which is unmarked, at the peak of the Mine Trail.

 • There are upcoming ranger-led programs at Santa Teresa Park.